rizinorg/book/src/analysis/calling_conventions.md

 reg
 ```

-The default calling convention for particular architecture/binary is defined with
+The default calling convention for a particular architecture/binary is defined with
 `analysis.cc` for user-mode calls and `analysis.syscc` for syscalls.

-To display function prototype of standard library functions you have `afcf` command
+To display a function prototype of standard library functions you have the `afcf` command

 ```
 [0x00000000]> afcf printf